 - route S13 – The northern route, via Wadi el Khashneh, to Aser (modern Tayasir) and Thebez (Tubas).
 A Roman road also used this route, as indicated by milestones found along the route.

 - route S14 – The southern route: After passing Hammath, it continued south along the foothills to Ras el-Humeiyier.
 It then turned south west thru the valley of esh-Shukk, where a pair of Iron Age fortresses guarded the road, and continued west along Wadi Malikh to join route S13 at Aser (Tayasir) and Thebez (Tubas).

-Another route (“T9c“) from Hammath and Ras el-Humeiyier turned east towards the crossing point on the Jordan river at Tel Abu es-Sus, via Kh. ein Sakut (Biblical Sukot) which guarded the crossing point.
+Another route (“T9c“) from Hammath and Ras el-Humeiyier turned east towards the crossing point on the Jordan river at Tell Abu es-Sus, via Kh. ein Sakut (Biblical Sukkot?) which guarded the river crossing point at the fords.

 - Byzantine period

 During the Byzantine period a large (15 dunams) village was built on the north side of the valley – Khirbet Esh-Shakk.
 The village provided services for the travelers, and built installations in the valley – dams, farming fields, winepress, aqueduct and well.

 In the Byzantine period other new villages were established along the road, such as the village south of Tel Hammath – 3KM to the north.

 The area was examined in the Palestine Exploration Foundation (PEF) survey (1866-1877) by Wilson, Conder and Kitchener.
 This map is part of sheets 12 of their survey results.
 The site (“Muntar esh Shukk”) is located near the spring of ‘Ain esh Shukk, along the route of an ancient road (the double dashed line), connecting Samaria to the Jordan valley.
 This route traverses the valley parallel to the Wadi el Maleh where the modern road is now located.